jtophilip/bindingtutor/doc/RunningMTBindingSim.rst

 Screen shot of first order and inputs

-In first order binding you need to input the total concentration of A (or MT) and the K_D and the binding ratio.
+In first order binding you need to input the total concentration of A (or MT) and the K\ :sub:`D`\ and the binding ratio.
 Both of these must be positive numbers.

 Traditional Cooperativity